qguv/essays/_posts/2015-03-22-alignment.md

     *develop,* is *flexible,* and can be convinced to fight for the good guys if it's risky or dangerous or wild enough for them.
 The other way to write the antihero.
-  - **True Neutral** probably not suitable for a protagonist, since it means that the character breaks the scale in one way or another; they're either very self-serving or focused on something very specific.
-Can be hard to relate to.
+  - **True Neutral** is probably not suitable for a protagonist, since it means that the character breaks the scale in one way or another; they're either very self-serving or focused on something very specific.
+Can be hard to relate to, but can be fascinating if played right.
   - **Lawful Evil** can be fun and terrifying to write and watch. _House of Cards_ abuses this alignment to great effect.
   - **Chaotic Evil** is generally stupid and overdone.
 It's not suitable for a